 Please refer to these style guides, 'borrowed' heavily from the Middle East Research and Information Project (MERIP).* For additional questions, please refer to the Middle East Topics and Arguments (META) writer and transliteration guides.*

 *No affiliation to any of these publishers.

-- We seek clear, direct, readable writing.
-Do not do this.
+- We seek clear, direct, and readable writing.
+Please, do not do this.